The Big List: 20 Wave Pool Technologies and How They Work

 Wave pool OG scientist Tom Lochtefeld finally saw his design come to light in 2020.
 After years of test tanks and sketches, the inventor of the FlowRider pumped out waves at an abandoned water park in the desert.
 SurfLoch’s technology uses pneumatic systems within big caissons (a watertight concrete or metal chamber) that push out air to displace water and create a wave.
 When wave programmers fire the chambers in a specific sequence, any number of wave types can be created.
 The test pool at Palm Springs Surf Club has six to eight of these chambers, a full-size SurfLoch design can go up to 24 chambers.

 Wave sizes range from 2-to-6-feet with the ability to go bigger in the right setting.
 Waves can be created to break right, left or as a central peak producing both a right and a left.
 The length of the ride depends on the size of the pool and the number of swell-producing chambers.
 The Palm Springs test pool offers six-second rides but the full-scale pool will offer 16-second rides.
+The wave firing and customization is controlled by Siemens software.
 Tom’s technology is benefitting greatly under the knob-twirling of Cheyne Magnusson who created many of BSR Surf Resort’s branded wave settings.
 Surf Loch currently has projects ongoing in Spain, Australia, The USA and beyond.

 Wavegarden developed the Cove system shortly after their groundbreaking Lagoon design.
 Where the Lagoon had limitations in wave count and variety, the Cove resolved these issues critical to a profitable surf park.
 The system is a diamond-shaped pool with a customizable pier or footbridge running through the center.
 The top end of the pier houses the machinery that pushes out waves through a series of levers encased in modules.
 The levers swing in one direction to push out a wave on one side of the pool, then carry that inertia back to the other side of the module, pushing out a wave on the other side of the pool – which makes for an energy-efficient system.
 As the wave refracts and moves along the wall it gets further enhancement from the other modules.